hanjos/conditio-java/README.md

 ## Caveats and stuff to mull over

 * There is no attempt whatsoever to make this thread-safe; to be honest, I'm not even sure what that'd look like.
+* Providing some general-use restarts would be nice :)
 * This does no stack unwinding at all.
-I figured _that_ could be done by straight-up throwing an exception.
+I figured _that_ could be done by just throwing an exception, although it wouldn't be pretty (something like `SkipEntry` in the example above?).
+Some ergonomics might be in order...
-* AFAICT, in some Clojure implementations I've looked at, a handler can either explicitly call a restart or just return a value directly.
+* AFAICT, in the Clojure implementations I've seen, a handler can either explicitly call a restart or just return a value directly.
 Here, all a handler can do is either skip handling or call a restart; its job is merely to decide _which_ restart to call.
-The current approach seems simpler to implement and understand, but may be too cumbersome in practice.
-* Providing some general-use restarts would be nice :)
+Hum... now that I think of it, that would break the API, but not by much (create a `scope.restart(Restart.Option)`, to be called by the handler?
+How to get the right scope?
+From the condition?).
+The end result might be better...

 [beh-cl]: https://gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html
 [pract-cl]: https://gigamonkeys.com/book/